gmckerrell/python-toys/carhire/basic/README.md

 The server code provides a RESTful web service for the access and manipulation of the resources associated with the carhire database.
 [`server/db.py`](server/db.py) provides the core database access and control, exposing the various actions as functions within the `db` module.

+_Running this python module by itself will drop, create and fill out some default values for the database._

 ### Prerequisites
 `python -m pip install flask_restful`

 This installs the python packages that the [`server/server.py`](server/server.py) code uses to provide the web service.

+_NB.
+You will need to have created the carhire.db database before running this._ (see above)

 ## Client
 The client code provides similar functions as the db interface, but the implementation talks to the remote web service (if running) to perform the tasks rather than to a local database.